tymyrddin/purple/source/docs/distribution-networks/observable-semantics/engineering-and-change/engineering-workstation-artifacts.md

 DIGSI project file post-incident to extract the configuration and see what it was supposed to deploy.
 AcSELerator stores settings in a database format that can be exported to human-readable CSV or XML.

-For SCADA tools, the format varies (GE SCADA, Siemens, Schneider all use different formats), but they typically store configuration in databases or text-based formats that can be exported and analysed.
+For SCADA tools, the format varies (GE SCADA, Siemens, Schneider all use different formats), but they usually store configuration in databases or text-based formats that can be exported and analysed.
 A complete forensic analysis of an engineering workstation involves exporting all project files and configuration databases to a neutral format so they can be reviewed and compared against official baselines.